EasyPost/easy-ui/documentation/specs/Drawer.md

 `Drawer` will be a compound component consistenting of `Drawer`, `Drawer.Header`, and `Drawer.Body`.

-While the above components allow for any design, `Drawer` includes `Drawer.Banner`, `Drawer.BanneredBody`, `Drawer.StandaloneBody`, and `Drawer.CloseButton` for using preset Drawer patterns.
+While the above components allow for any design, `Drawer` includes `Drawer.Banner`, `Drawer.BanneredContentArea`, `Drawer.StandaloneContentArea`, and `Drawer.CloseButton` for using preset Drawer patterns.

 `Drawer` should be attached to a focusable trigger element such as a `Button` through the `Drawer.Trigger` component.
 This ensures the trigger and modal are accessible.
 In the event that a focusable element can't be used, `DrawerContainer` can be used for custom triggering.